 — Elon Musk (@elonmusk) June 27, 2018

-Many around the internet decided to start creating mockups using the clue given.
+There are not any other new Tesla truck pictures out there so we had to get creative with the little information.
+Many around the internet decided to start creating mockups and Tesla truck renders using the clues given.
 Here are some of our favorites taken from Reddit.

 “We don’t want it to be really expensive.
 I think it got to start at less than $50,000 – it’s got to be like $49,000 starting price max.
 Ideally less.
 It just can’t be unaffordable.
 It’s got to be something that’s affordable.
 There will be versions of the truck that will be more expensive, but you’ve got to be able to get a really great truck for $49,000 or less.”